 How do I search for prior art patents?

 You can use the sites listed below to search for prior art patents:

-- U.S. Patent & Trademark Office Web Patent Databases – Contact the OIC and our staff can conduct a search for you
+- U.S. Patent & Trademark Office Web Patent Databases – Contact the IPSO and our staff can conduct a search for you

 How can I obtain additional funds to finance the project (for example, develop a prototype, commercialize invention, start a business based on the technology)?